jngrb/nextcloud-openshift/README.md

 In order to upgrade the Nextcloud image and run the upgrade script automatically for the persistent data volume and the database, run the 'image-upgrade' pipeline.

+Note that just upgrading the image for the regular deployment cannot be recommended, especially when the replica count is greater than one.
+In such cases, the migration script of the Nextcloud iamge might run in several containers in parallel.

 ```[bash]
 #oc project $PROJECT # assumed to still be set
 oc process -f upgrade/upgrade-pipeline.yaml -p NEXTCLOUD_HOST=$NEXTCLOUD_HOST -p OLD_NEXTCLOUD_IMAGE_TAG=16-fpm -p NEW_NEXTCLOUD_IMAGE_TAG=17-fpm | oc apply -f -